 Time isn’t the only problem with these apps.
 Instead, their very design will also limit your income potential.
 Precisely how this is done will vary from one app to the next.
 However, it’s unusual to find any app that doesn’t cap your income in some way.

-For example, many apps are partly tied into your spending.
+For example, many apps are partly tied to your spending.
 As a result, the only way to increase your income is to spend more money.
 Needless to say, that pattern doesn’t really help you earn money, especially as you’d always be spending more than you make.

 A similar pattern is true with apps that involve tasks or surveys.
 In these cases, you’ll simply find that the number of things you can do in a set period of time is limited.
 This is particularly common for survey sites and apps, where you may find yourself waiting days just to get one new survey.